 Create a DLM policy

-• Create a DLM policy by executing the CREATE TABLE statement
+Create a DLM policy with CREATE TABLE

 CREATE TABLE [IF NOT EXISTS] tbl_name